Student Rights Under FERPA

 days] of the day the University receives a request for access.

 To gain access, the student must submit a written request to the record custodian, identifying the specific record(s) the student wishes to inspect.
 This request will be granted within 45 days.
-The student may ask for an explanation and/or copy of his/her "Education Record".
+The student may ask for an explanation and/or copy of the student's "Education Record".
 Examination will be permitted under conditions that will prevent alteration or mutilation of the record.
 The record custodian or a designee will make arrangements for access and notify the student of the time and place where the requested records may be inspected.
 The student must present proper identification upon request.
-Documents submitted by or for the student in support of his/her application for admission or for transfer credit will not be returned to the student or sent elsewhere.
+Documents submitted by or for the student in support of the student's application for admission or for transfer credit will not be returned to the student or sent elsewhere.
 Right of Access does not include:

 - Financial records of parents or any information therein.